-One option that avoids triggering the acceleration clause issue is to add your child to the property title as a joint tenant and then refinance the mortgage as co-borrowers.
-Under this scenario you and your childwould be joint owners of the property as well as co-mortgagors so you would still be legally responsible for the mortgage (along with your child) and the mortgage would appear on your credit report (as well as your child's).
+Although it is not necessary, if you want to you could refinance the existing mortgage on the property and add your child to the new mortgage.
+In this scenario, you and your child would be joint owners of the property as well as co-mortgagors.
+You would still be legally responsible for the mortgage along with your child and the mortgage would appear on both of your credit reports.

-The "cleanest" option for transferring the property is to sell it to your child outright and use the proceeds from the sale to pay off your existing mortgage.
-Under this scenario your child would become sole owner of the home and sole borrower on the mortgage.
+The final option for transferring the property is to sell it to your child outright and use the proceeds from the sale to pay off your existing mortgage.
+In this scenario your child becomes sole owner of the home and sole borrower on the mortgage.

 In this case your child needs to qualify for the mortgage to buy the property solely based on his or her financial profile and credit score, which may be challenging depending on her or his monthly income and debt expenses.
 This approach is also not really gifting the property to your child -- you are making her or him buy it.

 If you do decide to gift the property or sell it for a below market value, I recommend that you contact a real estate attorney or accountant to understand the tax consequences of transferring the property.
 Depending on the value of the property and other factors you may be required to file tax documents related to the gift.

 Gift Tax Guidelines: https://www.irs.gov/businesses/small-businesses-self-employed/frequently-asked-questions-on-gift-taxes